Ethel Austin: Difficulties and administration

 On 15 April 2008, Ethel Austin Ltd entered administration, managed by Menzies Corporate Restructuring.
-The following day, it was announced that thirty three stores would be closed within three weeks, with job losses totalling 275, with an additional 181 employees made redundant at the company head office and distribution centre at Knowsley, Merseyside.
+The following day, it was announced that thirty-three stores would be closed within three weeks, with job losses totalling 275, and with an additional 181 employees to be made redundant at the company head office and distribution centre at Knowsley, Merseyside.
 On 19 May 2008, it was reported that Elaine McPherson, former boss of clothing chain MK One, had bought the company for an undisclosed sum, promising to return it to its 'former glory'.

 On 8 February 2010, it was reported that the chain had gone into administration again.
 On 10 February 2010, administrators announced that there would be job cuts over 496 in the company's head office and distribution depot.
 It was anticipated that there would also be store closures totalling 196, resulting in further job losses.

-On 19 August 2011, it was revealed that Ashloch Ltd, founded by the London based former Blackwell's director Sue Townsend, had purchased the company and the sixty two remaining stores of Ethel Austin, saving over four hundred jobs.
+On 19 August 2011, it was revealed that Ashloch Ltd, founded by the London based former Blackwell's director Sue Townsend, had purchased the company and the sixty-two remaining stores of Ethel Austin, saving over four hundred jobs.
 However, Ashloch was forced into administration managed by Duff & Phelps on 11 July 2012, after a landlord of a store in Manchester called in bailiffs after an unpaid rent bill, jeopardising the future of the company.
 Also in July, the brand was bought by Ricli Limited, owned by Liric owner Mike Basso.

 The restructuring specialist GA Europe, a subsidiary of Great American Group, acquired the debt of Ashloch and operated the stores while the company was in administration.
 On 30 July 2012, Liric, a firm controlled by the clothing entrepreneur Mike Basso, acquired 32 of the Ethel Austin stores from GA Europe.
 On 11 January 2013, the company declared insolvency, and closed all of the remaining stores closed with immediate effect.